hhwang39/HangmanGame/README.md

 # Multiplayer Hangman Game
 ## 1. Overview
 This python code will use python default socket library to create multi-player hangman game.
 Main thread will wait and accept new connection from clients and count how many clients have been connected.
-If new client that tries to connect to server is 4th one, it will terminate the connection to that client.
+If new client that tries to connect to server is 4th one, it will terminate the connection to that client. <br />
 This resembles normal hangman game.
 When connected to a client, the server chooses random word from the list and the client will ask a user to guess a letter and the letter is sent to the server.
-Server will respond with word and incorrect guesses.
+Server will respond with word and incorrect guesses.<br />
 This uses python 2.7 default socket, random so there should not be libraries that need to be installed other than python 2.7 itself
 ## 2. Run Server/Client
-In order to run server,
+In order to run server,<br />
-python server.py [port] [txtfile(optional)]
+python server.py [port] [txtfile(optional)]<br />
+port 80 might require sudo permission.<br />
+you can also<br />
-port 80 might require sudo permission. you can also python server.py --help to see command you have to type.
+python server.py --help to see command you have to type.<br />
-In order to run client,
+In order to run client,<br />
-python client.py [ip] [port]
+python client.py [ip] [port]<br />
 ## 3. Test Result
 Words used<br />
 length 3 words<br />